-Brief outline of the institution's motivation for having an evaluation with a special focus on management of research and use of research results, and what it hopes to get out of the evaluation.
+Brief outline of the institution's motivation for having an evaluation with a special focus on internationalisation, and what it hopes to get out of the evaluation.

 Brief analysis of the self-evaluation process:

 - Who are the self-evaluation group members? - To what extent was the report discussed across the institution? - What were the positive aspects, as well as the difficulties, encountered in the selfevaluation process?